 Use the xCAT getmacs command to gather adapter information from the nodes.
 This command will return the MAC information for each Ethernet adapter available on the target node.
 The command can be used to either display the results or write the information directly to the database.
-If there are multiple adapters the first one will be written to the database and used as the install adapter for that node.
+(If there are multiple adapters the first one will be written to the database.)
 The command can also be used to do a ping test on the adapter interfaces to determine which ones could be used to perform the network boot.
-In this case the first adapter that can be successfully used to ping the server will be written to the database.